“If you want others to be happy, practice compassion.

-13. Talk to the person at the party who is struggling with socializing with other people.
+13. Talk to the person at the party who is struggling with socializing.
 You never know what incredible, life-changing conversation you may have with them.

 14. Buy 10 lottery tickets and give them out to people on the street, wishing them good luck.

 15. Take a child or group of children that you know on a special trip somewhere such as a zoo, the circus, a museum, or the local playground.

 16. Cheer up a loved one by giving them an unexpected gift.
 You don’t need to spend a lot, remember it’s the thought that counts.

 17. Hide notes of encouragement in your spouse’s or child’s lunch box or in their coat pocket, shoes or other place where they will receive this little surprise.

 19. Call someone who you haven’t talked to in awhile and let them know that you’ve been thinking of them and that you are sorry you’ve been out of touch.

 20. Enroll your children in going through their toys and donating the ones that they don’t want.
 This teaches children to be of service at a young age.
 Bring them with you to the place where you will make the donation so they can see the appreciation of the organization and feel good about themselves.

 21. Offer to babysit a friend or neighbor’s child so that they can have a well-deserved night out.